Aggregation of financial markets: Limit order book markets

 \begin{remark}[Comparison of adiabatic clearing to opening and closing auctions] The adiabatic clearing mechanism is very similar to the procedure of an opening and closing auction on a stock exchange where an algorithm computes the auction price~$p_e$ in~\eqref{def:auction_price} in order to maximize the total clearing volume when overlapping buy and sell orders are matched.
 In contrast to the adiabatic settlement, all overlapping buy and sell orders are then executed at the same auction price $p_e$. \end{remark}

-The iso-util clearing mechanism adds to the adiabatic clearing mechanism one more step.
-After adiabatic clearing, the matched limit orders reappear on the opposite side of the limit order book.
+Next, we describe the iso-util clearing.
+This mechanism adds an additional step to the adiabatic clearing where the matched limit orders in fact \emph{re-appear} on the opposite side of the limit order book.

-\begin{proposition} [Iso-util clearing a limit order book] We consider an unsettled limit order book~$\mathscr{L}$ with an unsettled remaining demand function~$RDF_u$ and an unsettled remaining supply function~$RSF_u$ and its adiabatic settled counterparts~$RDF_a$ and~~$RSF_a$.
+\begin{proposition} [Iso-util clearing of a limit order book] We consider an unsettled limit order book~$\mathscr{L}$ with an unsettled remaining demand function~$RDF_u$ and an unsettled remaining supply function~$RSF_u$ and its adiabatic-settled counterparts~$RDF_a$ and~~$RSF_a$.
 Then

 and